fnca-open-standards/ticket/Open-Ticket-Specification.md

 Common and Custom field should conform to the following value types:

 **DateTime** - All dates should be transmitted in ISO 8601 format with time zone information.
 For greatest compatibility, use millisecond precision (3 decimal places of precision).
-Dates for excavation tickets are very close to the present time, so the minimum and maximum values of all receiving systems should never be an issue.
+In most cases time to the second is the highest level of precision needed.
+However, there are cases involving positive response where millisecond precision is useful to determine which response is added first.
+This Keeps a single date/time format for consistency of parsing that also allows a high degree of precision where needed.

 **Integer** - A signed value that can be represented by 32 bits, from -2,147,483,648 through 2,147,483,647.
 This is a signed value because most systems default to a signed integer.
 A Max value can be specified if appropriate.
 For instance, if the custom field should only have a value up to 99, then set this as the Max value.